 Applicants must at least 6.5 overall and a minimum of 6.0 in each sub-band of the International English Language Testing System (IELTS) or equivalent test.
 Some programs have higher English proficiency requirements.

-- Course Level: The studentships are available to pursue undergraduate and any subsequent postgraduate coursework study at the University of Queensland.
+- Course Level: Undergraduate and any subsequent postgraduate coursework study

 - Award: The program aims to reward the achievements of outstanding school leavers and gap year students.

 UQ Vice-Chancellor’s Scholarships: Up to $60,000